 Joanie did not use a lot of spices for this creation.
 She does love creole seasoning and not only used a teaspoon in the soup, but also sprinkled a little on top of the finished soup.
 Of course, salt and pepper should be according to your taste.
 The ingredients are readily available and the whole soup is easy and so tasty!

 Normally for browning ground beef in soups you would use a wooden spoon and stir and mash until crumbles are formed.
 We use this technique for our Low Carb Texas Chili.
 However, Joanie wanted an almost small meatball consistency for her Keto Cheeseburger Soup.
 Crumbles are not for this soup.
 Leave your beef somewhat chunky.
 She did drain the fat since we always like an 80-20 blend for our ground beef.

-I mentioned she was looking for a uniform size for the vegetables so she used her ancient food processor to pulse them to consistency.
+I mentioned she was looking for a uniform size for the vegetables.
+Normally she would use her ancient food processor to pulse them to consistency.
+She really enjoys her new Breville Food Processor for tasks like this.
 Often you will see bloggers use an emersion blender to smooth their creamy soups after cooking.
 It is a great tool and we do use it, as well.
 I think she was looking more for vegetables that could be seen and enjoyed for their texture, while still cooking evenly and consistently for this soup.
 So no emersion blender.